kktec/gsheets/README.md

 Notes
 -----

-Check the tests for examples of usage.
+Check the tests for more detailed examples of usage !!!

 There are main methods on the tests that can be used to demonstrate building and parsing spreadsheets.

 There are other simple building/parsing examples in the integration tests.